dplusplus1024/bitcorn-hole/LIGHTING.md

 ## How to get a Lightning Address
 - You may already have one if you have a Lightning wallet such as Phoenix, Wallet of Satoshi, ZBD, Strike, or Coinos.
-- Unfortunately at this time, Cash App does not support Lightning Address.
+- Unfortunately Cash App does not support Lightning Address at this time.
 - If you don't already have one, continue reading to get started.

 ## Option 1: Strike